Kankakee Office Champaign Office Danville Office

 Common symptoms of a catastrophic injury include the following:

 If you experience any of the symptoms listed above, we recommend seeking medical care as soon as possible.
 Our skilled catastrophic injury attorneys will handle your collision claim or lawsuit so you can focus on your recovery.
-If you’ve experienced a severe injury after a major incident in Illinois, Spiros Law, P.C. is ready with a free case review today!
+After you’ve experienced a severe injury from a major incident in Illinois, Spiros Law is available with a free case review today.

 Who Can Be Held Liable?